Lamchopp/cscu-github-demo/fix-me.md

 ## Twinkle Twinkle Little Star

-Twinkl, tikle, litle star,
+Twinkle, twinkle, litle star,
-How I wnder what you are!
+How I wonder what you are!
-Up abve the wrld so hgh,
+Up above the world so high,
-Lke a dimond in te sky.
+Like a diamond in the sky.

 ## Old Town Road - Lil Nas X

-I got the hrses in the back
+I got the horses in the back
-Hrse tack is atached
+Horse tack is atached
 Hat is matte black
-Got the bots that's black to match
+Got the boots that's black to match
 Riding on a horse, ha
-You can wip ur Porch
+You can whip ur Porch
-I ben in the valley
+I been in the valley
-You ain't been up of the porch, nw
+You ain't been up of the porch, now

 ## Single Ladies - Beyonce

-Nw pt ur hands up
+Now put your hands up
-Up in the clb, we just bro up
+Up in the club, we just broke up
-I'm ding my own litle thin
+I'm doing my own litle thing
-Decided to dip and now you wana trip
+Decided to dip and now you wanna trip
-Cause anther brther notied me
+Cause another borther noticed me

 ## Hello - Adele

-Helo, can you her me?
+Hello, can you hear me?
-I'm in Calfonia dreing abut who we ued to be
+I'm in Calfornia dreaming about who we used to be
-When we were yonger and fre
+When we were yonger and free
-I've forgten hw it fet before the wrld fll at our fet
+I've forgten how it felt before the world fell at our feet